Why Images Still Dominate Web Performance

 2. Responsive Images: Delivering Precision Instead of Guesswork

-Always Use srcset and sizes
+Always use srcset and sizes

-This allows the browser to calculate exactly which image file is appropriate.
+Modern responsive images rely on srcset for width-based variants and sizes for layout-aware instructions — allowing the browser to calculate exactly which image file is appropriate.

 <img